ColorBrewer

+Cynthia Brewer receiving the ICA Carl Mannerfelt Gold Medal from outgoing ICA President Tim Trainor at the International Cartographic Conference.

 ColorBrewer is an online tool for selecting map color schemes based on palettes created by Cynthia Brewer.
 It was launched in 2002 by Brewer, Mark Harrower, and The Pennsylvania State University.
 Suggested color schemes are based on data type (sequential, diverging, or qualitative).
 It also provides options for varied display environments, such as laptop, photocopy, and LCD projector, and colorblind safe options.

 ColorBrewer is licensed using Apache 2.0 software license, which is similar to CC-BY-SA 3.0.

 Brewer palettes

 Valid names and a full color representation for each palette are shown below.
 If this is viewed in a compliant browser, moving the mouse cursor over each box will pop up the corresponding color number as a tooltip.